VMML/vmmlib/RELNOTES.md

 * Linux
 * Mac OS X
-* only supports WIN64 operating systems
+* WIN64 operating systems

 ## Documentation

 ## Support

-* comments and requests can be issued at https://github.com/VMML/vmmlib/issues
+* comments and requests can be issued at http://github.com/VMML/vmmlib/issues
 * contributions can be merged into vmmlib via a pull request

 # Errata